Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 ## Prerequisites
 - To connect to your Amazon S3 bucket, you need:
   - The search admin for your organization's Microsoft 365 tenant
-  - AWS (Amazon Web Service) Access Key ID and Secret Access Key with read permissions to the S3 bucket
+  - AWS (Amazon Web Service) Access Key ID and Secret Access Key with read permission to the S3 bucket
-  - S3 bucket name and region

 ## Get started